 How on earth do you hope to stop diseases like cancer?

-Cancer is a major aging associated disease.
-Ageing is the number one risk factor for developing cancer.
-By re-purposing FDA-approved drugs, like antibiotics, to target cancer stem cells (CSCs).
+Cancer is a major ageing associated disease.
+Therefore, ageing is the number one risk factor for developing cancer.
+By re-purposing FDA-approved drugs, like antibiotics, we hope to target cancer stem cells (CSCs).

 What makes the HLF different?

-Healthly Life Foundation* is unique because our main focus is the re-purposing of existing (FDA / EMA approved) drugs that are already on the market being used to treat other medical conditions.
-In essence, what this means is that rather than waiting up to 20 years for new a drug to be approved for clinical use, FDA / EMA approved drugs can immediately enter clinical trials at an advanced stage, saving 10-15 years of time and billions of pounds.
-We are also exploring the use of natural compounds/remedies, with anti-ageing properties, using FDA / EMA approved drugs to use as therapies for anti-ageing.
+The Healthy Life Foundation is unique because our main focus is the re-purposing of existing (FDA / EMA approved) drugs that are already on the market being used to treat other medical conditions.
+In essence, what this means is that rather than waiting up to 20 years for new a drug to be approved for clinical use, FDA / EMA approved drugs can immediately enter clinical trials at an advanced stage thus saving 10-15 years of time and billions of pounds.
+We are also exploring the use of natural compounds & remedies with anti-ageing properties, using FDA / EMA approved drugs to use as therapies for anti-ageing.

-Because they symptoms, signs and the outcome of the failure of bodily mechanism of self-repair and rejuvenation.
+Because of the failure of bodily mechanisms of self-repair and rejuvenation.

 Is there an alternative to chemotherapy/radio therapy?

-Alternatives are not FDA approved, but could be used be used as an add-on to conventional therapy, but only under the supervision of a physician.
+Alternatives are not FDA approved, but could be used as an add-on to conventional therapy but only under the supervision of a physician.